Predatory Pricing

 Wrap Up

-Predatory pricing represents a bold and high-risk strategy that aims to undermine competitors and achieve a dominant market position.
-Companies that successfully use this tactic can gain significant market power.
+Predatory pricing is a risky strategy that allows companies to undermine their competitors and achieve a dominant market position with a significant power.
 However, this strategy carries legal and financial risks.
 For consumers, it may provide temporary benefits through lower prices.
 Ultimately, though, it can lead to reduced competition and higher prices in the long run.